ihatesudo/stoplight.io/netlify/blog-posts/what-is-api-testing.md

 - Does it perform quickly under pressure?
 - Does it have gaping security holes?

-This topic is further confused by producers and consumers wanting to test different things in different contexts.
+This topic is further confused by providers and consumers wanting to test different things in different contexts.

 Settle in, grab a beverage, and I promise we'll unravel this mess.

-## Producers & Consumers
+## Providers & Consumers

-When people talk about "API testing", a consumer might be speaking about testing the API calls they are making to another API, and producers might be talking about making sure their API works.
+When people talk about "API testing", a consumer might be speaking about testing the API calls they are making to another API, and providers might be talking about making sure their API works.

 A consumer needs to know if it is sending information that the API will not understand, and maybe they want to be sure that the API continues to give them the information they expect.

-A producer needs to know if their API is working according to the API design they initially created, the documentation that has been shared since, and that changes to the code do not accidentally change the API interface or wreck expectations that the consumers now have.
+A provider needs to know if their API is working according to the API design they initially created, the documentation that has been shared since, and that changes to the code do not accidentally change the API interface or wreck expectations that the consumers now have.

-An application could absolutely be both a producer and a consumer, because it might be calling an upstream dependency to find information which it then sends back to another system.
+An application could absolutely be both a provider and a consumer, because it might be calling an upstream dependency to find information which it then sends back to another system.
 This could be a [Backend for Frontend](https://samnewman.io/patterns/architectural/bff/), [submitting a payment to Stripe](https://stripe.com/docs/api), or [sending a SMS with Twilio](https://www.twilio.com/docs/usage/api).

-Mistakes by either producers or consumers can set off expensive alarm bells which cause headaches for your support staff, on-call engineers, and ram up your corporate Twitter feed with complaints.
+Mistakes by either providers or consumers can set off expensive alarm bells which cause headaches for your support staff, on-call engineers, and ram up your corporate Twitter feed with complaints.

 ## Different Types of Testing

 There is no one thing that is "API testing", but there are lots of different bits of code and functionality to test at various points in the API lifecycle.
-Let's learn about unit testing, integration testing, acceptance testing, end-to-end testing, contract testing, and let's keep in mind that the terms are different for producers and consumers.
+Let's learn about unit testing, integration testing, acceptance testing, end-to-end testing, contract testing, and let's keep in mind that the terms are different for providers and consumers.

 ### Unit Testing